robweber/trash-panda/README.md

 ### Notifications

 By default the system will not send any notifications, but there is support for some built-in notification methods.
 These can be defined in the `config` section of the YAML file by creating a `notifications` option.
 One, or more, notification types can be specified.
-By default notifications will be sent to all configured type, however a `primary` type can be specified that will be used by default unless another is specified at the host or service level.
+By default notifications will be sent to `all` configured types, however a `primary` type can be specified that will be used by default unless another is specified at the host or service level.
 A special `none` type can also be used to specify no notifications.
 This is useful at the host or service level.

 Notifications are triggered on host status (up/down) changes or service status changes each time a check is run.
 Services must be in a CONFIRMED state before a notification is sent.
 Services are in an UNCONFIRMED state when either a warning or critical state has not reached the `service_check_attempts` threshold described above.
 It is possible to temporarily silence notifications using the web interface or [API](#api).